aimeos/aimeos-laravel/README.md

     }
 ```

-Afterwards, install the Aimeos shop package using
+Afterward, install the Aimeos shop package using

-`php composer update -W`
+`composer update -W`

-In the last step you must now execute these artisan commands to get a working
+In the last step, you must now execute these artisan commands to get a working
 or updated Aimeos installation:

 ```bash